haleymcdowell/pfw-dashboard/README.md

 The bones of this dashboard were created with help from the fantastic tutorial series on creating Quarto dashboards in R and publishing them via GitHub Pages and GitHub Actions by Melissa Van Bussel.
 Her series can be found [here](https://melissavanbussel.github.io/spotify-dashboard/tutorial.html).
 Her dashboard site can be viewed [here](https://melissavanbussel.github.io/spotify-dashboard/).

-Packages used in the creation of this dashboard include Observable Plot, gt, httr2, and tidyverse.
+Packages used in the creation of this dashboard include Observable Plot, gt, httr2, rebird, and tidyverse.

 The GitHub repository can be found [here](https://github.com/haleymcdowell/pfw-dashboard).